 Long-term care insurance can save families from financial ruin when an elderly parent requires long-term care in a facility such as assisted living or a nursing home.
 However, like other insurance, there are many different policies available, some good and some poor.
 A policy with poor terms and limited coverage can be a waste of money.
 If you or your parents are going to buy a long-term insurance policy, make sure it has good provisions regarding premiums, types of coverage, inflation protection, eligibility and exclusions.
 Additionally, there are plenty of persuasive con artists who sell bogus insurance policies that your parents do not need or policies that sound like they provide great coverage but really don't.

-Here are some things to look for when you're buying long-term care insurance:
+What to look for when buying long-term care insurance:

 This is the amount your policy will cover.
 Some policies let you choose from $50 a day to as much as $500 a day.
 This is an important coverage option, assisted living costs average $40,000 per year, and a private room in a nursing home costs nearly $80,000.
 Make sure your benefit is in line with the fees that senior care facilities charge; otherwise, your out-of-pocket expenses will be high.